Shelyugov/phonebook/README.md

 # phonebook
 ## How to build

-To build project, use root phonebook `gradle.build` file.
+To build a project, use root phonebook `gradle.build` file.
 The command is `gradle war`.

-The script to initialize database is stored in [create_schema.sql](src/main/resources/create_schema.sql) file.
+The script to initialize database is stored in a [create_schema.sql](src/main/resources/create_schema.sql) file.

 ## Required setup